BILL NO A02118A

 reimbursement or penalty.

-Section sixteen amends NPCL 720 to make it actionable against the
+Section seventeen amends NPCL 720 to make it actionable against the

 director for not following the new Section 727.

-Section seventeen adds a new section 727 to the NPCL.
+Section eighteen adds a new section 727 to the NPCL.
 It defines

 compensation to match the IRS definition surrounding "excess benefit